-Cost: For most cases, the fee for mediation is a flat $250.00 per party, plus out-of-pocket costs, if any (usually there are none).
+COST: For most cases, the fee for mediation is a flat $250.00 per party ($500 total), plus out-of-pocket costs, if any (usually there are none).
 This covers four hours of the mediator’s time.
-Longer cases are billed at $100 per hour.
+Longer cases are billed at $100 per hour (very rarely happens).
 Typically, the parties share the cost equally, but can agree to a different payment division if they wish, as part of any settlement.
 Payment is due at or before the time of mediation (cash, check or PayPal, please).

-Location: Mediation sessions are typically about 2-3 hours (we ask for a 2-hour time commitment), and are usually held at The Rawhide Company offices located in the northeast quadrant of Interstate 25 and Woodmen Road at 7075 Campus Drive in Colorado Springs.
+Location: Mediation sessions are typically about 1.5-3 hours (we ask for a 2-hour time commitment), and can either be in-person at our office (located in the northeast quadrant of Interstate 25 and Woodmen Road at 7075 Campus Drive in Colorado Springs), or they can be held virtually via Zoom (particularly when we have out-of-area clients).
 If the parties have documents that they would like the mediator to review prior to our meeting, they can be emailed to Doug in advance.

-Getting Agreement To Mediate: Whichever party wishes to invoke the mediation provision should send a written request (the CREC form requires written notices by parties) to the other party requesting mediation (a party’s attorney can prepare one, or the party can use something like the sample letter below).
-Either party may feel free to contact Doug Barber with questions regarding the process, but no consulting arrangement will be in place until a mediation agreement is signed.
+GETTING AGREEMENT TO MEDIATE: Whichever party wishes to invoke the mediation provision should send a written request (the CREC form requires written notices by parties) to the other party requesting mediation (a party’s attorney can prepare one, or the party can use something like the sample letter below).
+Either party may feel free to call or email Doug Barber with questions regarding the process, but no consulting arrangement will be in place until a mediation agreement is signed.